-Nowadays, there is a lot of Buzz, around the term “QA vs. QE”.
+Nowadays, there is a lot of buzz around the term “QA vs. QE.”

 In this model, the first and most primary role of a QA engineer is to primarily detect defects, size the impact, and—when they consistently discover an issue—send the code back to the developers to start the cycle afresh.
-On the other hand Quality engineering is basically about defect prevention versus defect measurement.
-QE is effectively an upstream event in which quality engineer’s work alongside cross-functional development teams to discover and decipher issues in real time.
+On the other hand, Quality engineering is basically about defect prevention versus defect measurement.
+QE is effectively an upstream event in which quality engineers work alongside cross-functional development teams to discover and decipher issues in real-time.

-Facilitated by an agile, iterative incremental development model, the move to QE ensures quality is scorched into the software at the onset of development and remains in focus not only up to but also beyond Production deployment.
+Facilitated by an agile, iterative, incremental development model, the move to QE ensures quality is scorched into the software at the onset of development and remains in focus not only up to but also beyond Production deployment.

-Break up of a massive application may create more moving chunks as components, however, it means development teams and quality engineers are running tests on smaller pieces of code, with discrete functions to analyze and assess—few variables which result into the simplified root-cause analysis.
-In addition to that, test strategies which include performance, security, and end-to-end integration are driven into continuous integration and continuous deployment (CI/CD) pipelines for all applications.
+Break up of a massive application may create more moving chunks as components, however, it means development teams and quality engineers are running tests on smaller pieces of code, with discrete functions to analyze and assess—few variables which result in the simplified root-cause analysis.
+In addition to that, test strategies which include performance, security, and end-to-end integration, are driven into continuous integration and continuous deployment (CI/CD) pipelines for all applications.

 Moreover, the CI/CD pipelines are extensible and consistent, allowing for all applications to be delivered in a similar fashion while also removing the need for “manual” code delivery, which inherently degrades the customer experience.